 "Start by selling to your family and friends before moving on to your communities and, finally, if at all, to total strangers.
 (The further away from you, the harder they will be to convince.)."

 e.
 Marketing by being you

-Paid ads are expensive, delay doing it as much as you can.
-Paid ads may get even more expensive and avoiding it makes your business more sustainable.
+Paid ads are expensive; delay doing it as much as you can.
+Paid ads may get even more expensive, and avoiding them makes your business more sustainable.

 Instead, build an audience, and make fans.
-Use social media, SEO.
-But these all come after you have done manual sales and got 100 customers
+Use social media and SEO.
+But these all come after you have made manual sales and got 100 customers.

 Finally, there are some other interesting bits and pieces in the book about managing yourself, setting good company culture, and living the afterlife of your successful business, which I'll omit here.

 My rating: 3/5

 Sahil is a great writer and made the book very enjoyable to read.
 The book serves as a great reminder of the key themes to building a sustainable, bootstrapped business with a grounded value proposition.
 But these themes (finding community, building an audience, etc.) felt obvious, and the discussions were a bit high-level and not very actionable.